7 Fire Pit Mistakes That Could Ruin Your Build (And How to Avoid Them)

 The Fix:

-✔ Choose a cover that fits on the outside of your burner to protect components from weather and wear
+• Choose a cover that protects the burner system from weather and wear

 Find the Right Cover